vieapps/Components.WebSockets/README.md

 ### WebSocket server

-Use the **StartListen** method to start the listener to listen incomming connection requests.
+Use the **StartListen** method to start the listener to listen incoming connection requests.

 Use the **StopListen** method to stop the listener.